Chicago Nephrologist Malpractice Attorneys

 Advances in medical research and technology have uncovered numerous links between poor kidney function and the progression of serious illnesses.
 It is the duty of nephrologists to diagnose injuries and disorders of the kidneys which may be the result of certain medical conditions or the cause of others.
-The ubiquity of unhealthy eating options and epidemic of obesity and weight related illnesses is resulting in a rising demand for these specialists and their actions can have life changing impacts on the wellbeing and survival of patients.
+The ubiquity of unhealthy eating options and an epidemic of obesity and weight-related illnesses is resulting in a rising demand for these specialists and their actions can have life-changing impacts on the wellbeing and survival of patients.
 This is why the Chicago nephrologist medical malpractice attorneys of Rosenfeld Injury Lawyers LLC are dedicated to representing the interests of every patient whose injuries were the result of poor medical decisions or negligence.

 According to the American Journal of Kidney Diseases, the incidence of chronic kidney disease is slated to rise by over 27% before the year 2030.
 Most people are completely unaware of the importance their kidneys play in their overall health and the ability to prevent serious medical conditions.
-Diabetes is one of numerous conditions that can damage the kidneys, for example, and damage to the kidneys may cause other major organs to fail.
+Diabetes is one of the numerous conditions that can damage the kidneys, for example, and damage to the kidneys may cause other major organs to fail.
 The good news is that it is possible for a patient to survive the failure of one or both kidneys as long as he or she receives the right medical care.

-Nephrologists specialize in the diagnosis and treatment of kidney disorders and need to have an understanding of the other medical conditions that are often linked to kidney disease either as potential causes or resulting from poor renal function.
-Before they can become nephrologists, medical students must first complete their medical degree, spend at least three years in residency and then complete a three year fellowship program.
+Nephrologists specialize in the diagnosis and treatment of kidney disorders and need to have an understanding of the other medical conditions that are often linked to kidney disease either as potential causes or resulting from an insufficient renal function.
+Before they can become nephrologists, medical students must first complete their medical degree, spend at least three years in residency and then three-year fellowship program.
 As it is with most specialists, these doctors must invest over a decade of their lives toward their education.